jhpyle/docassemble/_docs/config.md

 uploads: /netmount/files/docassemble/uploads
 {% endhighlight %}

-If you are using a [multi-server arrangement] and not using [S3], this needs to point to a central network drive.
+If you are using a [multi-server arrangement] and not using [S3] or [Azure blob storage], this needs to point to a central network drive.

 The default value is `/usr/share/docassemble/files`.